discdiver/uv-demo/uv for Data Professionals.md

 uv run --with polars my_script.py
 ```

-This is pretty neat!

-For uv's next trick, let's fire up a Jupyter lab server in a disposable virtual environment with:
+You can even fire up a Jupyter lab server in a disposable virtual environment with:

 ```bash
 uv run --with jupyter jupyter lab
 ```

-I wish this was a thing when I was learning Python and teaching aspiring data scientists.
+I wish this was a thing when I was learning Python.

-# Goal: run a file hosted on the web
+# Goal: run a file hosted on the web or in the clipboard

-If your file paths are set up correctly,uv will auto-install the dependencies for a script and run them in a temporary virtual environment.
+If your file paths are set up correctly, uv will auto-install the dependencies in a script and run them in a temporary virtual environment.

 ```bash
 uv run https://example.com/my_script.py
 ```

-You can do the same thing with code in your clipboard on a Mac:
+You can do the same thing with code in your clipboard on a Mac with this command:

 ```bash
 pbpaste | uv run -
 ```

-Both of the above examples were problematic for me because of PATH issues with old `uv` versions.

 ## Goal: project management

 uv also solves pain points for project management.
 It helps you quickly start a project and provides handy commands for development.
+Create a project:

 ```bash
 uv init project1
 ```

 This scaffolds a project with a `pyproject.toml` file, a `hello.py` file, and a `README.md` file.
 It also adds`.git` and `.gitignore` files for version control.
+Convenient!

 You can declare your Python version as well as your dependencies and project metadata in `pyproject.toml`.
 This further helps with reproducibility.